 Can you have multiple policies?

 There is no rule from life insurance companies that says you cannot own multiple life policies.
-In some cases, it may make sense to have more than one policy.
+However, it may make sense to have more than one policy in some cases.

 For example, a person may want a 20-year term combined with whole life insurance or universal life insurance to offer cheap coverage for their family while building tax-free income for retirement in a permanent policy.

 The life insurance company may not payout if you die while participating in a crime or doing something illegal.
 In addition, committing suicide within the first two years of owning the policy may prevent the provider from paying out.

 Not paying your premiums on time will also explain why a policy will not pay the death benefit.

 Any hint of insurance fraud will trigger the provider not to pay beneficiaries.